openshift-kni/lifecycle-agent/docs/seed-image-generation.md

 ## SeedGenerator CR

 The Lifecycle Agent provides orchestration of the IBU Seed Image generation, triggered by creating a `SeedGenerator` CR.
-Additionally, a `seedgen` `Secret` is required to provide the auth necessary for publishing the seed image, as well as the optional `hubKubeconfig` if the LCA is to handle the `ManagedCluster`.
+Additionally, a `seedgen` `Secret` is required to provide the auth necessary for publishing the seed image.

-*TODO*: Provide helper script for generating the `seedgen` `Secret` and `seedimage` `SeedGenerator` CRs

 ### Creating the seedgen Secret CR

 The `seedgen` `Secret`, created in the `openshift-lifecycle-agent` namespace, allows the user to provide the following information:

 - `seedAuth`: base64-encoded auth file for write-access to the registry for pushing the generated seed image
-- `hubKubeconfig`: (Optional) base64-encoded kubeconfig for admin access to the hub, in order to deregister the seed cluster from ACM.
-If this is not present in the secret, the ACM cleanup will be skipped.

 > [!IMPORTANT]
 > This `Secret` must be named `seedgen` and must be created in the `openshift-lifecycle-agent` namespace.